E.A.R.N Lab Team

 M.S., Clinical Research Methodology, Fordham University, 2022

-Michael is a third-year doctoral student in the Clinical Psychology program.
+Michael is a fourth-year doctoral student in the Clinical Psychology program.
 His research interests lie at the intersection of alcohol use, anxiety disorders, and treatment modification in situations where these constructs co-occur.
 His research has focused on mechanisms which foster the common comorbidity of OCD and substance misuse, as well as alcohol’s effect on extinction learning processes.
 Currently, he is investigating solitary drinking and the effects of social anxiety on the use of protective behavioral strategies among young adults.

 Song Title that Best Describes his Work in the E.A.R.N.
 Lab: “Eye of the Tiger” by Survivor